-Thanks in large part to the aggressive measures by homeowners, the District has not seen a new Mountain Pine Beetle tree in the Cheyenne area for over two years.
+Thanks in large part to the aggressive measures by homeowners, the District has not seen a new Mountain Pine Beetle tree in the Cheyenne area for over four years.
 There is no need to spray for Mountain Pine Beetle this year.

 While the Emerald Ash Borer has been identified in Boulder, Colorado, none have been seen in Wyoming.
 Until they pose more of a threat in the area, the District does not recommend spraying or other insecticide applications for them.

 The District has also not seen new infections of the Spruce ips Beetle recently, therefore, spraying of spruce is not necessary.

 While the aggressive spraying has limited the damage to trees, spraying is detrimental to other insects.
 The spray kills every insect in the tree and the drift kills adjacent beneficial insects.
 Spraying should be only as necessary to limit damage to beneficial insects.

 Detailed Information on Mountain Pine Beetle

 Mountain Pine Beetle (MPB) attacks any pine tree including Scotch or Scots pine, Lodgepole pine, Ponderosa pine, Limber pine and Austrian pine.
 Initially, trees are attacked by MPB when they are under stress from drought, root or trunk damage, soil compaction, or herbicide damage.
 Healthier trees will be attacked as the insect population increases in the area.
 Beetles first came into Cheyenne inside firewood from trees that had been infested with MPB, usually from mountain forest sources.